 Funding Your Education (International Students)

 We believe all qualified individuals should be able to attend university regardless of their financial status.
 Our innovative financial aid programs are specifically geared to ensuring an accessible, top-quality education for all students.
-Here's how the U of G helps you fund your education.
+From available scholarships in Canada to estimated expenses for international students and opportunities to make money while you are at the University of Guelph, here's how we help you fund your education.

 - The Dr. Franco J. Vaccarino President’s Scholarship: $42,500 CAD

 Recognizes students of academic distinction who have made significant contributions to their school and their community and demonstrates the potential to become leaders in society.
 Applications are due January 25, 2024.